A threshold crossed this month. A number to blame for the stamina reduction, typed letter reversing, and creaky joints. An excuse.

 Inserting this link reminded me.

 Buying your entrance ticket from an old parking ticket machine, you walk in front of the historic mansion, clutching a small estate map and guide, before entering the garden at the side of the house, through a simple elegant gate with a ditch and ha-ha separating you from a herd of ancient breed cattle.
-Fabulously patinated, mahogany flanked beasts, these are ancient prize winning British Longhorns.
+Fabulously patinated, mahogany flanked beasts, these are prize winning British Longhorns, one of the UK’s most ancient cattle breeds.
 Long in the back, with downward facing curved horns, the herd was on the move as we passed.

 “He was a painter, an architect, and the father of modern gardening.
 In the first character he was below mediocrity; in the second, he was a restorer of the science; in the last, an original, and the inventor of an art that realizes painting and improves nature.
 Mahomet imagined an elysium, Kent created many.”